John Deere Tractor & Engine Museum 5K

 Event Overview

-- The Spoker Sprint, a kids' race with distances ranging from 25 yards to 250 yards based on age groups.
+- The Spoker Sprint - Kids Run: Distances ranging from 25 yards up to 250 yards based on the age of the participant.

-A portion of the registration fees collected from participants is donated to the Northeast Iowa Foodbank.
-These funds are used to support food security initiatives for children, families, and seniors throughout the Northeast Iowa region.
+The event supports local charitable efforts.
+A portion of the registration fee is donated to the Northeast Iowa Foodbank.
+This contribution helps provide food and resources for children, families, and seniors experiencing hunger within the Northeast Iowa community.
 Visit the organization's website for the most recent information.